davesmith00000/roguelike-tutorial/README.md

 I'm following the spirit of the tutorials rather than the letter, since Indigo is an FP engine and the python version uses a lot of mutable constructs.
 Each part achieves the same goals, and where possible I've mimicked the algorithms and processes.

+## This is not a game

+There are 13 parts to the tutorial (2020 version), all of which are presented below.

+The final result of all this work is not a very good game.
+It isn't well balanced.
+It has no ending.
+The mechanics are limited.
+The code brilliantly well written - by the end I was just pleased to be finished!

+All I've done it try and produce each section reasonably faithfully, but even there I've occasionally just made it up as I went along.

+What this _might_ be, is the start of something.
+There are obvious improvements that could be made like giving the code a good refactoring, improving the rendering speed and reducing the system requirements.
+But even in it's current state.. it has promise, because... it's fun!

+Maybe next year I'll start from where I left off.
+Or maybe you will? :-)

 ## Join in!

 Everything is being built with [Indigo](https://indigoengine.io/) and I'm evolving a [***starter kit***](https://github.com/PurpleKingdomGames/indigo-roguelike-starterkit) that you can use.